seroze/rustPrac/README.md

 # rustPrac
 place to work sample examples of rust

+refer https://hackmd.io/KWyZiupuRcC2fkBIFu_oHw for more details